Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 10 AM–2 PM:

-How I move: Mindful workout that helps me tone my whole body, stay calm throughout the day, and focus on mental tasks; Clean up; Optimized stretching to significantly reduce bodily stress (videos coming soon on social media)
+How I move: Mindful workout that helps me tone my whole body, stay calm throughout the day, and focus on mental tasks; Clean up; Optimized stretching to significantly reduce bodily stress

 What I drink: Peppermint tea for digestive support